Last updated: March 21st, 2023

 Length: 5.6 miles | Elevation Gain: 1473 ft | Trail Guide | Moderate

 Features: River and great ocean views.

 The Zuma Ridge Trail is a heavily trafficked out-and-back hiking trail with a steady incline.

 The trail starts as a wide dirt service road that weaves through the Zuma Canyon and ventures into grassy mountain slopes.

-Along the way, enjoy the great panoramic views of Malibu beaches and the Pacific Ocean down below.
+Along the way, enjoy the panoramic views of Malibu beaches and the Pacific Ocean down below.

-Trail tip: I like to wear layers on this hike since there are a lot of windy and chilly spots and you may want to cover up.
+Local tip: I like to wear layers on this hike since there are some windy and chilly spots and you may want to cover up.

 Backbone Trail to Sandstone Peak

 Best Introduction to Hiking the Backbone Trail

 Length: 3.2 miles | Elevation Gain: 1030 ft | Trail Guide | Moderate